Knot surgery formulae for instanton Floer homology II: applications: Introduction

 \quad

 {\bf Section} \ref{sec: Surgeries on Borromean knots}.
-We deal with the borromean knot as in Figure \ref{fig: borromean} and the connected sums of a few copies of them.
+We deal with the Borromean knot as in Figure \ref{fig: borromean} and the connected sums of a few copies of them.
 Any such knot $K$ is inside a $3$-manifold $Y$ that is the connected sum of a few copies of $S^1\times S^2$.
-For this special families of knot, we have
+For this special family of knots, we have